nate-thegrate/vegan-chef/recipes/bread/pb & j.md

 ### directions:

-I'm just adding this as a recipe since I keep forgetting that I can just make a PB&J when I'm hungry.
+Adding this as a recipe since I keep forgetting that I can just make a PB&J when I'm hungry.